blakeearth/VisualSieve/README.md

 ## Usage
 ### Jarfile
 To run this visualization, download and execute the jarfile associated with the most recent release (see the [releases page](https://github.com/blakeearth/VisualSieve/releases/)).
-Read the notes for the version; you might need to install a newer JDK version.
+Read the notes for the version; you might need to install a JDK.

 ### Processing
 If you would rather run the visualization in Processing, download [Processing](https://processing.org/) and the source code associated with the most recent release (see the [releases page](https://github.com/blakeearth/VisualSieve/releases/)).
 Extract the source code and open a `.pde` file in the resulting folder to open the Sketch.
 Then, press the play icon to run.